telerik-boneyard/platform-friends-hybrid/README.md

 ### (Optional) Google

 To demonstrate social login, we've pre-initialized the sample to use a Google Client ID owned by Telerik.
+However, you still need to enable Google integration in the Telerik Platform portal:

+1. Go to your app.
+2. Click the Backend Services project that you are using.
+3. Navigate to **Users > Authentication**.
+4. Click the Google check box.

-If you want to, you can set it to use your own Google Client ID.
+> Note that if you intent to use the code for a production app you need to set up your own Google Client ID and adjust the code as follows:

 1. Open the `/scripts/app/settings.js` file.
 2. Find the `clientId: '406987471724-q1sorfhhcbulk6r5r317l482u9f62ti8.apps.googleusercontent.com'` line.